How To Add Charts And Graphs To WordPress

 - Layout & Chart Area – Configure the layout (total size of chart) including the width and height of the chart as a number of percentage, background color for the main area of the chart and the chart border width and color, and the placement and size of the chart area (where the chart itself is drawn, excluding axis and legends).

-The chart or graph will be added to the ‘Visualizer Library’ section …
+Your new chart or graph will be added to your ‘Visualizer Library’ section …

 Note that new elements are given a unique ID displayed as a shortcode.
-As you will see shortly, this allows you to add graphs and charts to your pages very quickly …
+As you will see in just a moment, this lets you add graphs and charts to your WordPress content very easily …

-After a graph or chart has been added to the ‘Visualizer Library’, you can edit its details, clone it, or delete it …
+After adding a chart or graph to the ‘Visualizer Library’, you can edit it, duplicate it, or delete it …

 First, create a new post or page (or open an existing one) …